KrijnvanderBurg/krijnvanrooijen.nl/_posts/2025-04-15-self-healing-bad-data.md

 - Reprocesses that queue automatically over time
 - Keeps bad records for future testing and debugging
 ---
 In production environments, bad data is inevitable.
 Schema mismatches, missing values, and inconsistent formatting can cause failures in data pipelines.
 However, rather than halting the entire pipeline when these issues arise, the goal is to handle bad data effectively while ensuring the flow of valid data continues uninterrupted.
-By doing so, we minimize downtime and prevent bottlenecks.
+By effectively managing bad data, pipelines continue to run smoothly, minimizing downtime and bottlenecks.

 This article will walk through how to build a self-healing PySpark pipeline that:
 - Isolates and stores bad records for future processing or debugging.